 Then, you should copy and then paste the Microsoft Clarity code into the ‘Scripts in Header’ box.
 And click on the Save button at the bottom to save your settings.

 Then, the plugin will automatically add Microsoft Clarity analytics code to all pages of your WordPress site so that you can track website visitor activity on the website.

 Tip: You need to clear your WordPress cache if you’re using the WordPress caching plugin.
 If this is not done, Microsoft will not be able to verify your site for a couple of hours.

 Microsoft will start recording visitor session data after you’ve installed the tracking code and clear the WordPress cache.
 It may take up to 2 hours before you will be able to see any results in your Clarity account.

 You can log in to your Clarity account after a couple of hours then, you will be able to see the summary of activities in your dashboard.

-Both Google Analytics and Microsoft helps you to see the pages on your site that are most popular conveniently.
+Both Google Analytics and Microsoft help you to see the pages on your site that are most popular conveniently.